d4rkc0d3r/d4rkAvatarOptimizer/README.md

     * Check if your avatar doesn't show anything unwanted with shaders blocked
 In-game, open the action menu (the round one) -> Options -> Avatar -> Fallback Shaders
   * If anything in-game looks off, fall back to the "Basic" preset

+If you want to look into more detail there is an extra document here: [For Advanced Users](./Documentation~/ForAdvancedUsers.md)
+Also read the preset & individual option documentation below.

 ## Presets
 ### Basic